MSc International Accounting and Financial Management

 You’ll learn practical, technical skills such as preparing and interpreting financial reports, analysing management performance and undertaking investment appraisals.

-You’ll also discover key accounting theories as well as key financial management theories.
-You will explore what makes a good accountant or financial manager.
+You’ll also discover key management theories and explore what makes a good manager.
 You’ll discover how to understand different management perspectives in order to make effective management decisions.

 You’ll learn how to think critically and analytically, making your own decisions about which theories to apply when and how to combine different approaches.
-You’ll also have the chance to future-proof your career by investigating the latest financial and accounting techniques.
+You’ll also have the chance to future-proof your career by investigating emerging financial and accounting techniques.

 Meanwhile you’ll also develop the soft skills you need to rise to the top.
 You’ll discover how to present information meaningfully to non-specialists, how to manage people, how to work effectively in teams, and how to see issues from different perspectives and look for innovative solutions.